SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Introduction

-We show that, by training on this approach, \model can generate, reason about execution, debug and refine code in a more intuitive and effective manner, pushing the boundaries of what current Code LLMs can achieve in different software engineering tasks.
+We show that, by training on this approach, \model can generate, reason about execution, debug and refine code in a more intuitive and effective manner, pushing the boundaries of what current Code LMs can achieve in different software engineering tasks.

 \paragraph{Performance of \model} \model, while having only 6.7B parameters, exhibits exceptional performance in code generation and execution reasoning tasks, surpassing larger models like GPT-3.5-turbo and various open-source models.
-For code generation, \model variants achieve a pass@1 of 81.1\% on HumanEval, significantly outperforming GPT-3.5-turbo's 76.8\%, and leads with 79.9\% on MBPP.
-For execution reasoning, \model variants score 54.5\% and 56.6\% on CRUXEval-I and CRUXEval-O, respectively, showcasing its superior understanding of program executions.
-The innovative monologue reasoning technique, where the model verbalizes step-by-step code execution, greatly enhances execution reasoning, outperforming existing trace reasoning formats like scratchpad~\cite{nye2021work} and NeXT~\cite{ni2024next}.
+For code generation, \model variants achieve a pass@1 of 79.3\% on HumanEval~\cite{chen2021evaluating}, outperforming GPT-3.5-turbo's 76.8\%, and with 27.5\% on LiveCodeBench-Lite~\cite{jain2024livecodebench}, outperforming GPT-3.5-turbo's 23.9\%.
+For execution reasoning, \model variants score 63.6\%, 65.1\%, 61.2\% on CRUXEval-I, CRUXEval-O, and LiveCodeBench-CodeExecution, respectively, significantly outperforming baseline models including GPT-3.5-turbo and showcasing its superior understanding of program executions.
+The innovative monologue reasoning technique, where the model verbalizes code semantics from high-level functionalities to low-level execution details, greatly enhances execution reasoning, outperforming existing trace reasoning formats like scratchpad~\cite{nye2021work} and NExT~\cite{ni2024next}.
 The monologue reasoning approach also allows \model to flexibly handle abstract semantics and non-deterministic program states, which existing methods struggle with.
-Additionally, \model excels in debugging and self-refinement, improving code generation accuracy iteratively by leveraging execution traces and debugging by itself.
+Additionally, \model excels in debugging and self-refinement, improving code generation accuracy iteratively by verbally rubber-duck debugging by itself \emph{without} the need for dynamic tracing.
+We empirically reveal that \model's static monologue reasoning is comparably effective as attaching real traces~\cite {ni2024next} for bug fixing.
+Besides the effectiveness, monologue reasoning has unique advantages by design: (1) it is purely static reasoning and does not require dynamic tracing, (2) it compacts the execution reasoning by focusing on key properties related to the bug rather than checking all redundant program states and concrete variable values, and (3) it provides a human-readable explanation for better understanding.